yangfangs/physpetools/README.rst

     -x
         Specify an integer number (random seed) and turn on rapid bootstrapping.
 The physpe default set is 12345

-    -N|#
+    -N
-        Specify the number of alternative runs on distinct starting trees.
+        The same with -# specify the number of alternative runs on distinct starting trees.
 The physpe default set is 100.

 Frequently Asked Questions (FAQ)